This Switzerland packing guide for women includes hiking gear, photography recommendations, safety essentials, what to wear and more!

 You may also find the app for SBB, Switzerland’s public transportation, useful as well.
 You can purchase a Swiss travel pass which will allow you access to all rail, road and waterway transport for a designated amount of days, should you choose to forego the awesome opportunity of renting bikes!

-Aside from obligatory plug adapter and voltage converter, don’t forget to buy travel insurance!
-If you’re headed to the Alps, you’re undoubtedly going to engage in an adventurous activity or two.
 If you’re partaking in winter sports like skiing and snow trekking, this may cost more than your standard -run-of-the-mill travel insurance, but that doesn’t mean you should go without.
-We use and trust World Nomads for our travel insurance needs.
+We use and trust Visitors Coverage for our travel insurance needs.

 The Swiss franc is the national currency, but exchanging dollars for them — especially at the airport — will seriously gouge you.
 Whatever fee your bank charges for withdrawing money internationally (from an ATM) is going to be much less than bringing cash and exchanging it.